Authorization

 Session token

-Session tokens verify that a customer user (rather than an unknown third party) performed the action.
+Session tokens verify that a customer user performed the action and adds an extra layer of security.
 The tokens are required for embedded apps, expire after one hour and may only be used for a single key exchange.

 A typical key exchange flow is as follows:

-1. Your front-end app receives a request from Aurora that includes aurora_session_token query parameter.
+- Your frontend app receives a request from Aurora that includes the

 Temporary key

-A temporary key gives you access to select Sync and Design APIs endpoints in a customer tenant.
+A temporary key gives you access to select Sync and Design API endpoints in a customer tenant.
 Temporary keys are only valid for 13 hours.
-We recommend retrieving a new temporary key on each launch of your app.
+We recommend retrieving a new temporary key each time your app is loaded.

 curl -X POST \